Newfoundland First Nation in mourning after woman’s suspicious death

 The Miawpukek Mi’kamawey Mawi’omi First Nation identified the woman as Chantal John and expressed condolences from the chief, council and the community, describing the death as a “horrible act of violence.”

-Premier Dwight Ball told reporters Thursday he had spoken with Miawpukek Chief Mi’Sel Joe and expressed his condolences to the community in Conne River.

-In a news release, local RCMP said they responded to a complaint of suspicious death at 9:30 p.m.
-Wednesday and police remain on the scene.
+RCMP said Thursday they responded to a complaint of suspicious death in Conne River, N.L., at about 9:30 p.m.
+Wednesday, and police remain on the scene.

+Miawpukek Chief Mi’Sel Joe said the whole community is grieving for John, who was in her late 20s.

+“Right now everybody is in a bit of a shock and the whole community is under a dark cloud trying to deal with this tragedy,” he said from St. John’s.

 In a Facebook post, the First Nation emphasized the impact of John’s loss on the small community and said her death “has hit home that the MMIWG crisis has no boundaries.”

+Ball said he plans to continue working with the community to ensure safety for everyone.

+He referenced his government’s ongoing inquiry into Innu children in care, expressing hope that such work will improve the lives of Indigenous people in the province.

-The RCMP’s Major Crimes Section and Office of the Chief Medical Examiner are investigating.
+The RCMP’s Major Crimes Section and Office of the Chief Medical Examiner are investigating the death.

 The Canadian Press